Ramaphosa Outlines South Africa’s Priorities During its G20 Presidency at Davos 2025

 Solidarity, Equality, and Sustainability

-It will be the first time that the G20 Summit will be held on the African continent, following the formal admission of the AU into the G20 under India’s presidency.
-South Africa is honored to follow in the heels of Brazil in 2024 and to precede the USA in 2026 under the new Trump administration.
+2025 will mark the first time that the #G20 Summit will be held on the African continent, following the formal admission of the African Union (AU) into the G20 under India’s presidency during 2023.
+South Africa is honored to follow Brazil in 2024 and to precede the USA in 2026 under the new Trump administration.

-South Africa believes that certain global challenges, such as Climate Change, Illegal Migration, and Pandemic Preparedness, can only be resolved by pooling our resources and coordinating our efforts in an equitable manner That is why the theme of G20 centers around “Solidarity, Equality, and Sustainability.”
+South Africa strongly believes that certain global challenges, such as Climate Change, Illegal Migration, and Pandemic Preparedness, can only be tackled by pooling resources and coordinating efforts globally and equitably.
+That is why the theme of G20 Summit 2025 centers around “Solidarity, Equality, and Sustainability.”

 International Finance Architecture

 As a member of the Global South, South Africa sees many developing nations being pulled down by heavy debt burdens.
-Due to the bias in the sovereign credit rating, many developing countries only get access to capital at a high cost which may not be a true reflection of the socio-economic situation of the country.
+Due to the bias in the sovereign credit rating — which may not be a true reflection of the socio-economic situation — many developing countries can only get access to capital at a high cost.

-South Africa calls for a reallocation of the IMF Special Drawing Rights (SDR) to be rerouted to Africa and the #GlobaSouth.
-Currently, 0% of SDR go to developed countries which does not make sense.
+Furthermore, South Africa calls for a higher proportion of the IMF Special Drawing Rights (SDR) to be allocated to Africa and the #GlobaSouth, where the financing gap is huge.
+Currently, 60% of #SDR goes to developed countries, which simply does not make sense.

 Climate Change

 Africa is home to some of the countries which are most vulnerable to the negative impact of #ClimateChange.
-South Africa will thus make Climate Finance as one of its top priorities to enhance Climate Adaptation and Climate Resilience.
-In addition, South Africa will support the Just Energy Transition (JET).
+South Africa will thus make Climate Action as one of its top priorities to enhance Climate Adaptation and Climate Resilience.
+In addition, South Africa will continue to support the Just Energy Transition (#JET).

 G20 must provide support, both financial and technical, to the Global South to come out of climatic disasters and prepare them to be more resilient in the future.
 South Africa believes that innovation could play a key role in climate adaptation and mitigation measures.